nesim-savga/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 # The-Tech-Academy-Basic-C-Sharp-Projects

+## Polymorphism Assignment
+Create an interface called IQuittable and have it define a void method called Quit().

+Have your Employee class from the previous drill inherit that interface and implement the Quit() method in any way you choose.

+Use polymorphism to create an object of type IQuittable and call the Quit() method on it.
+Hint: an object can be of an interface type if it implements that specific interface.

 ## Operators Assignment
 Create an Employee class with Id, FirstName and LastName properties.
 In the Employee class, overload the “==” operator so it checks if two Employee objects are equal by comparing their Id property.
 Remember that comparison operators must be overloaded in pairs.